lidofinance/docs/docs/guides/node-operator-manual.md

 7. The protocol includes Oracles that periodically report the combined Beacon balance of all validators launched by the protocol.
-When the balance increases as a result of Beacon chain rewards, a fee is taken from the amount of rewards (see below for the details on how the fee is nominated) and distributed between active Node Operators.
+When the balance increases as a result of Beacon chain rewards, a fee is taken from the amount of rewards (see below for the details on how the fee is denominated) and distributed between active Node Operators.

 ### The fee